marqo-ai/terraform-provider-marqo/README.md

 - replace the provider source with `marqo-ai/marqo`
 - replace all `tofu` commands in the guide below with `terraform`

+Detailed documentation can be found in marqodocs [here](https://docs.marqo.ai/2.11/Cloud-Reference/opentofu_provider/).

 ---

 ## Installation Instructions